Guangzhou: Biological Resources

 Cultivated crops in Guangzhou have the distinctive characteristics of the transition from the tropics to the subtropics, and it is one of the richest regions in China in terms of fruit tree resources, including three major categories of tropical, subtropical, and temperate zones, 41 families, 82 genera and 174 species, totaling more than 500 varieties (among which there are 55 major varieties of lychee).
 It is the center of origin and variety of lychee, longan, yellow skin, black (white) olive, and so on.
-Vegetables are known for their high quality and variety, with 15 major categories, 127 species, and more than 370 varieties.
-Flowers include fresh cut flowers (fresh cut flowers, fresh cut leaves, fresh cut branches), potted plants (potted flowers, bonsai, flower bed plants), ornamental seedlings, edible and medicinal flowers, industrial and other uses of flowers, lawns, seedlings, etc. More than 3,000 traditional varieties and in recent years the introduction of new varieties, development, and utilization.
-Grain, cash crops, livestock, poultry, aquatic products, wild animals, and a wide variety of famous and excellent varieties, including Zengcheng Simiao rice is the first protected variety in Guangzhou City to obtain geographical indications.
+Vegetables are known for their quality and variety, with 15 major categories, 127 species, and more than 370 varieties.
+Flowers include fresh cut flowers (fresh cut flowers, fresh cut leaves, fresh cut branches), potted plants (potted flowers, bonsai, flower bed plants), ornamental seedlings, edible and medicinal flowers, industrial and other uses of flowers, lawns, seedlings, etc. Grain, cash crops, livestock, poultry, aquatic products, wild animals, including Zengcheng Simiao rice, the first protected variety in Guangzhou City to obtain geographical indications, are present.